The FISA Story: Meeting a Challenge

-The Federation of Independent School Associations in B.C. has, in the forty-five years of its existence, proven beyond any doubt that it has been true to its purpose of maintaining and affirming the independence of educational institutions and providing an alternative to the public system.
-Its motto, "Freedom Involves Secure Alternatives," has spurred and will continue to spur the Federation and its supporters on to ensure that the choice of alternatives in education is within easier reach of all citizens of British Columbia.
+The Federation of Independent School Associations in B.C. has, in the forty-eight years of its existence, proven beyond any doubt that it has been true to its purpose of maintaining and affirming the independence of educational institutions and providing an alternative to the public system.
+Its motto, “Freedom Involves Secure Alternatives,” has inspired and will continue to inspire the Federation and its supporters to ensure that the choice of alternatives in education is within easier reach of all citizens of British Columbia.

 (Written in 1991 for the 25th anniversary of FISA BC, revised in 2022)